I'm an experienced developer and leader, with a technical focus on backend engineering and security.

-I work on a wide variety of projects.
-I've helped launch a financial technology startup, building out high security infrastructure in Ruby, Go, and C, including a two-man rule deployment system and banking website browser automation.
-I've also worked on image processing, OCR, and security for an iOS application, security review and fixes for a legacy Rails application, React front-end work for a new Rails application, and Node.js code to run on AWS Lambda.
+At Table XI, I worked on a wide variety of projects.
+I helped launch a financial technology startup, building out high security infrastructure in Ruby, Go, and C, including a two-man rule deployment system and banking website browser automation.
+I also worked on image processing, OCR, and security for an iOS application, security review and fixes for a legacy Rails application, React front-end work for a new Rails application, and Node.js code to run on AWS Lambda.

 Lightspeed Systems Senior Software Engineer, Jan 2013 - Apr 2013